Ever change directions to avoid a black cat or knock three times on wood? You’re not alone if you buy into superstitions, especially around Halloween.

-The roots of this superstition have been traced back to our 17th president, good old Honest Abe.
-“A penny that’s face down represents Abraham’s Lincoln ill-fated night at the theatre,” says Irwin.
+The roots of this superstition have been traced back to our 17th President, good old Honest Abe.
+“A penny that’s face down represents Abraham’s Lincoln ill-fated night at the theater,” says Irwin.
 “So you think you’ll somehow suffer similar ‘bad luck’ if you handle a penny the wrong way.”

 “Superstitions that can result in loss—even in a loss of luck—are fueled by fear,” explains Crosby.

 Don’t worry about encountering bad luck if you pick up a penny—no matter which end is up.
 Instead, let the penny be a reminder of the steps you can take to control your debt and improve your credit score.
 “And then pick up the penny.
 It’s silly to walk past free money,” says Crosby.